JPry/choir-guides/_drafts/TEMPLATE.md

 # The Primary Saint or Feast being celebrated
 title:

-# List of Saints commemorated
+# List of Saints commemorated.
+Copy/paste directly from Antiochian.org guide.
-saints:
-    -
-    -
+all_saints:

 # List of Apolytikions for Orthros
 apolytikion: